-Save the date for an inspirational evening and join us to connect with our community, learn from educators and scholars, and witness how Facing History empowers students around the world to stand up to bigotry and hate.
+Co-Chairs Susan & Blair Graber, Will Perry, and Shelley Robbins & Reed Landau invite you to join us for an inspirational evening at the Southeast Benefit.
+Together we'll connect with our community, learn from educators and scholars, and witness how Facing History empowers students around the world to stand up to bigotry and hate.

 When & Where

 7:00 PM - Program Coffee and dessert reception to follow